yang-le/math/README.md

 math
 ====

-simple matrix vector fraction template... free to modify and use
+simple matrix, vector, fraction template... free to modify and use